person scratching their itchy chin and neck

 “The itching itself was described as a transitory sensation, lasting one to two minutes, varying in intensity between a mild tickle in most patients and a severely uncomfortable itch causing marked rubbing of the affected area in an attempt to relieve it.”

-It’s an itch under your skin.
-Sometimes I have scratched it.
-No matter how much I scratched, I couldn't get to the itch.
-It’s an insatiable itch.
-I admit, at times I did this without even thinking about it.
-And later in the day, someone would say, "You have scratches on your neck."
-So, I learned not to scratch.
-If anything, I learned to rub.
+It’s an itch deep under your skin.
+Sometimes I have scratched it, but no matter how hard I scratched, I couldn't reach the itch.
+It’s an insatiable sensation.
+I admit that, at times, I did this without even thinking about it.
+Later in the day, someone would say, "You have scratches on your neck."
+Eventually, I learned not to scratch.
+If anything, I learned to gently rub the area.

-Now that my asthma is controlled I don’t experience this as much.
-But, occasionally I do experience it.
-And when I do, I know I’m around one of my asthma triggers.
-Usually it’s an allergen, most notably dust mites and mold spores.
-I know it’s an early warning sign that means it's time to take some action, such as removing myself from the trigger.
+Now that my asthma is controlled, I don’t experience this sensation as much.
+But occasionally I do experience it, and when I do, I know I’m around one of my asthma triggers.
+Usually, it’s an allergen, most notably dust mites or mold spores.
+I know it’s an essential early warning sign that it's time to take action, such as removing myself from the trigger.

 This is something I’ve learned from my own asthma experience.
-I did know that some other asthmatics experience this as well.
-I did not know until the day of this writing that it was actually observed and studied by researchers.
-So, it was kind of neat finding that old study.
+I knew that some other asthmatics experienced this as well, but I did not know until the day of this writing that it had actually been observed and studied by researchers.
+It was quite neat finding that old study.

 Join the conversation